confluentinc/live-labs/connectors-aws/dynamodb-redshift-s3/README.md

             "s3:ListBucketMultipartUploads"

          ],
-         "Resource":"arn:aws:s3:::<bucket-name>/*"
+         "Resource": [
+            "arn:aws:s3:::<bucket-name>",
+            "arn:aws:s3:::<bucket-name>/*"
+          ]
       }
    ]
 }
 ```
+10. Create an **IAM User** and name it `confluent-s3-demo-user`. and attach the above policy to it.

+11. Attach `confluent-s3-demo-policy` policy to `confluent-s3-demo-user` user.

+12. Create a key pair for `confluent-s3-demo-user` user and download the file to use it in later steps.

 > For detailed instructions refer to our [documentation](https://docs.confluent.io/cloud/current/connectors/cc-s3-sink.html)

-11. For DynamoDB you can either reuse the **IAM User** from S3 or create a new one.
-12. Create another **IAM Policy** and another **IAM User**.
-13. Create a key pair for the IAM User you just created in previouse step and download the file to use it in later steps.
+13. Create a new **IAM Policy** with the following configurations and name it `confluent-dynamodb-demo-policy`.
 ```
 {
     "Version": "2012-10-17",